 - Funding for international activities: graduate students Useful resources, maintained by the U of M GPS Alliance

-- Funding opportunities for predoctoral and graduate researchers NIH maintains this list which has an emphasis on health-related topics
+- Funding opportunities for global health research NIH maintains this list which has an emphasis on health-related topics

 - European Union An example of a regional organization.
 Also consider government and other agencies in individual countries